AppliedCloudTechnologies/CMS-ACME-Phase3/README.md

 ## Prerequisites
 - Ensure you have an AWS instance and are working within the us-east-1 region.
 - Create a new policy in IAM
-- add json policy from `/path` as the whatever
+- add json policy from `/`
-- In your EC2 instance, ensure it has access to the internet and a Public IPv4 address and attache role created to instance.
+- Insure your EC2 instance has access to the internet and a Public IPv4 address and attach the role created to the EC2 instance.

 ## Installation
+Within your EC2 instance do the following to install the project:

-- Ensure yum packages are up to date
+Ensure yum packages are up to date
   ```
   sudo yum -y update
   ```
-- Install git if its not already installed
+Install git if its not already installed
   ```
   sudo yum -y install git
   ```
-- Clone down the repo
+Clone the repo
   ```
   git clone https://github.com/AppliedCloudTechnologies/CMS-ACME-Phase3.git
   ```
-- Change into project
+Change into project
   ```
-  cd CMS-ACME-Phase3/
+  cd CMS-ACME-Phase3
   ```
-- Move into terraform directory
+Move into terraform directory
   ```
   cd terraform
   ```
-- Make scripts executable
+Make scripts executable
   ```
-  chmod 700 install_pipeline.sh
+  chmod 700 *
   ```
-- Initialize project setup
+Initialize project setup
   ```
   sh install_pipeline.sh
   ```
-- Seed patient data
+Seed patient data
   ```
   sh seed_data.sh
   ```

-## Get Environment Variable
+## Get Environment Variables
 Run the following command to view environment variables needed for API testing

 ```